cryptolok/SteCoSteg/README.md

 1. Specify a PNG image as a decoy

-2. Specify an output file (not for the website)
+2. Specify an output file

-3. Specify a key or the original JPEG image (key only for the website)
+3. Specify a key or the original JPEG image

 4. Retrieve the original file